 Emotional trauma is best described as a psychological response to a deeply distressing or life-threatening experience.

 The term "trauma" can be used in several different ways when referring to medical cases.
 Physical trauma occurs as the result of an outside force against your body (car accident, fall, gunshot wound, etc.).
-Emotional or psychiatric trauma can be the result of physical trauma or the consequence of witnessing or experiencing a severely distressing event.
+Emotional or psychiatric trauma can result from physical trauma or as the consequence of witnessing or experiencing a severely distressing event.